-The ebst day to practice singing every day is by having a daily routine, if you are young you probably will not have any problem squeezing in an hour a day of singing practice.
-However some people lead busier life than others, in this case, you should still practice singing every day but limit yourself for 20-30 minutes, in this case, your progress will be slower but you will still see results in the long run.
+The best way to practice singing every day is by having a daily routine, if you are young you probably will not have any problem squeezing in an hour a day of singing practice.
+However some people have busier lives than others, in this case, you should still practice singing every day but limit yourself to 20-30 minutes, in this case, your progress will be slower but you will still see results in the long run.

-If you are a beginner singer you are probably asking yourself WTF is diction, diction is the correct way to pronounce a word it might sound easy and simple but if you have never considered how to pronounce a word correctly you might have some difficulties in the beginning.
-Some naturally talented singers with a good voice completely disregard diction and this is why you hear a lot of songs where you can simply not understand what the singer is singing.
+If you are a beginner singer you are probably asking yourself what is diction, diction is the correct way to pronounce a word, it might sound easy and simple but if you have never considered how to pronounce a word correctly you might have some difficulties in the beginning.
+Some naturally talented singers with good voices completely disregard diction and this is why you hear a lot of songs where you can simply not understand what the singer is singing.